Kerrang!: The K! Pit

 The year after the final Kerrang!
-Tour, Kerrang! launched a new gig concept known as 'The K!
-Pit', where the magazine promotes a free gig for a popular band in a tiny London venue.
-Fans gain access by applying for tickets online and being selected at random in a competition-style draw.
+Tour, Kerrang! launched a new gig concept known as "The K!
+Pit", where the magazine promotes a free gig for a popular band in a tiny London venue.
+Fans gain access by applying for tickets online and being randomly selected in a competition-style draw.
 Artists featured so far include Parkway Drive, Mastodon, Fever 333, and Neck Deep, the latter performance coinciding with the 2018 Kerrang!
-Awards where Neck Deep would win 'Best Song'.
-The brand has since also launched the series in Brooklyn, New York, featuring artists such as Sum 41, Baroness, Knocked Loose, Daughters, Fit For An Autopsy.
-Performances are also streamed on the Kerrang!
+Awards where Neck Deep would win Best Song.
+The brand has since also launched the series in Brooklyn, New York, featuring artists such as Sum 41, Baroness, Knocked Loose, Daughters, and Fit For An Autopsy.
+Performances are streamed on the Kerrang!
 Facebook page before being uploaded to YouTube.

-The Official Kerrang!
-Rock Chart
+The Official Kerrang!rock chart

 During the 1980s, Kerrang! published weekly heavy metal charts for singles, albums and import albums.
 Each was compiled from sales data from fifty specialist stores across the United Kingdom.

 In March 2012, Kerrang! announced a new weekly rock singles chart for the UK based on upon airplay across Kerrang Radio, Kerrang TV, and specialist rock radio stations, as well as sales figures from the Official Charts Company.
 As of 2020, the chart continues to be printed in the magazine every week, contains 20 tracks, and often features accompanying facts or artist quotes.
 The official Kerrang Spotify profile also features a playlist of the tracks on the chart and is updated every Wednesday.
 The chart was announced on Saturday mornings on Kerrang!
 Radio and could be viewed online every Saturday at midday.
 The chart would also be shown on Kerrang!
 TV on Thursdays at 4 pm.

 Unlike the UK Rock & Metal Singles Chart produced by the Official Charts Company, which is typically dominated by classic rock artists, the Kerrang!
 Rock Chart focuses primarily on new releases by contemporary rock artists.